-When it comes to installing thin veneer, one of the aspects that can make the biggest effect aesthetically is the last step in the process, jointing.
+When it comes to installing thin stone veneer, one of the aspects that can make the biggest effect aesthetically is the last step in the process, jointing.
 There are many different ways to fit natural thin stones together, each providing a different look and feel.
 Below are a few of the different techniques used by various masons.

 #1 | Dry-Laid, Recessed, or Paper Thin Mortar Joints

 Mortar is recessed approximately 1/2 inch from the face of stone.
 Mortar can be raked out or installed without pointing.
 The dry-laid appearance can have nice “shadow lines.”